ysoheilifar/issabel-Feature-Code-Say-Date-and-Time/README.md

 **I used [jdate](http://jdf.scr.ir/) for date convertor with bash**

 1. Copy `jalalidate` folder in `/etc/asterisk/`
-- check `/var/lib/asterisk/sounds` for `pr` folder exist , if not copy `pr` folder to this direction
+- Check this directory `/var/lib/asterisk/sounds` for exist `pr` folder , if not copy `pr` folder to this directory
 2. Open `/etc/asterisk/extensions_custom.conf` create `zarbinnetwork-features` context and include it
 ``` bashscript
 [from-internal-custom]